Construction Providers

 - General contractors with garage door scope — licensed general contractors whose project portfolios include garage door rough framing, header sizing, and coordination with structural engineers.

-What each listing covers
+What each provider covers

 - License type and issuing authority — the state licensing board or registration body, such as the California Contractors State License Board (CSLB) or the Florida Department of Business and Professional Regulation (DBPR).